oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ## <a name="ComposableFunction" href="#ComposableFunction">12.7 Composable Function</a>

-A function MAY indicate that it is composable.
+A function overload MAY indicate that it is composable.
 If not explicitly indicated, it is not composable.

-A composable function can be invoked with additional path segments or key predicates appended to the resource path that identifies the composable function, and with system query options as appropriate for the type returned by the composable function.
+A composable function overload can be invoked with additional path segments or key predicates appended to the resource path that identifies the composable function overload, and with system query options as appropriate for the type returned by the composable function overload.

 ::: {.varjson .rep}
 ### <a name="IsComposable12.3" href="#IsComposable12.3"> `$IsComposable`</a>